z1ens/GSoC-2024_CNCF_Final_Report/README.md

 - I deliver a proposal for the external [Kueue Admission Check controller](https://kueue.sigs.k8s.io/docs/admission-check-controllers/provisioning/) which integrates OCM `Placement` results with [MultiKueue](https://kueue.sigs.k8s.io/docs/concepts/multikueue/).
 The controller interprets OCM `Placement` decisions to generate corresponding `MultiKueueConfig` and `MultiKueueCluster` resources, facilitating a streamlined setup of the [MultiKueue](https://kueue.sigs.k8s.io/docs/concepts/multikueue/) environment.
 This allows users to select clusters based on custom criteria, making AI/ML workload scheduling more responsive and aligned with the specific demands of these workloads.

-TThese components are designed to significantly improve the scheduling and resource efficiency of AI/ML workloads, ensuring that they are deployed to clusters with the necessary GPU/TPU resources.
+These components are designed to significantly improve the scheduling and resource efficiency of AI/ML workloads, ensuring that they are deployed to clusters with the necessary GPU/TPU resources.
 This work not only enhances OCM’s capabilities but also positions it as a critical tool in the AI/ML ecosystem, where optimized resource management can lead to substantial performance gains.

 ## Work Completed